user1m/vott-reviewer-ext/readme.md

 ```
 > docker run --rm -itd \
-	-v /path/to/cntk/model/:/workdir/model \
+	-v /path/to/cntk/model/:/workdir/model/ \
 	-e PORT=80 \
 	-p 3000:80 \
 	--name vott-reviewer \
 	user1m/vott-reviewer-cntk:cpu
 ```

+* **NOTE:** Your cntk model path must be mapped to the container's `/workdir/model/` path
 *  This will expose an expoint on `127.0.0.1:3000/cntk`.
-Plug this endpoint into VOTT
+Plug this endpoint into VOTT and review.

 ## Test